alsedi/RippleEffectView/README.md

 - Xcode 7.3

 #Installation
-Copy `AnimatedSwitch.swift`to your project.
+Copy `RippleEffectView.swift`to your project.
 Copy file if needed.

 #Usage
 Add new RippleEffectView, assign tile image and call startAnimating()